turistu/odds-n-ends/firefox/pastejack.md

 ```

 The idea of this patch was to *always* prevent javascript from indirectly
 messing with the primary selection via the Selection API.
-However, it turned
+However, this patch
-out that the `JS_REASON` flag was not reliable; if javascript calls some
+does not live up to that promise, because `JS_REASON` is not reliable; if
-function like `addRange()` or `selectAllChildren()` while the user has started
+javascript calls some function like `addRange()` or `selectAllChildren()`
-dragging but hasn't released the mouse button yet, that code will be called
+while the user has started dragging but hasn't released the mouse button yet,
-*without* that flag but with the text set by javascript, not the text
+that code will be called *without* that flag but with the text set by javascript,
-selected by the user.
-However, I think that this patch is still enough
+not the text selected by the user.
+However, I think that this patch is still
-to fill the glaring hole opened by `selectAllChildren()`.
+enough to fill the glaring hole opened by `selectAllChildren()`.

 ### About the example and bracketed-paste